AdaCore/training_material/courses/ada_essentials/050_array_types/88-array_types.lab.rst

       + Copy the constant object to the non-constant object
       + Print the contents of the non-constant object
-      + Use an array aggregate to initialize the non-constant object
+      + Use an array aggregate to assign values to the non-constant object
       + For each component of the array, print the array index and the value
       + Move part ("source") of the constant object to part of the non-constant object ("destination")
       + Clear the rest of the non-constant object